Eggs: Are they good or bad for my cholesterol?

 Most healthy people can eat up to seven eggs a week with no increase in their risk of heart disease.
 Some studies have shown that this level of egg consumption may actually prevent some types of strokes.

-According to the U.S. Department of Agriculture, one large egg has about 186 mg milligrams (mg) of cholesterol — all of which is found in the yolk.
+Dietary Guidelines for Americans recommends eating only 100 to 300 milligrams (mg) of cholesterol a day depending on your caloric level.
+According to the U.S. Department of Agriculture, one large egg has about 186 mg of cholesterol — all of which is found in the yolk.

 If you like eggs but don't want the extra cholesterol, use only the egg whites.
 Egg whites contain no cholesterol.
 You may also use cholesterol-free egg substitutes, which are made with egg whites.